 Ask them to initiate the Chargeback process and a dispute will be opened by your bank, who will investigate the matter and refund your money when this is settled.

 If your Chargeback claim fails, you can take it to the Financial Ombudsman Service within six months of being notified.

-PayPal runs its own purchase protection scheme which extends some cover to your purchases, but again it is in-house rather than regulated by law.
-You can read about the scheme on the PayPal website.
+PayPal runs its own purchase protection scheme which extends some cover to your purchases, but it is in house rather than regulated by law.

 New bank accounts are offered all the time, so compare all of the best options to make sure you get the right one for you.